neuromorphic-paris/frameworks_benchmarks/README.md

 ```sh
 node --max-old-space-size=16384 --expose-gc benchmark.js | tee output.log
 ```
-With the default parameters, the benchmarks take half a day on a standard desktop computer.
+With the default parameters, it takes about 20 hours to complete the benchmarks on a standard desktop computer.

 ## process the results